 You’re ready to push out your baby!
 This stage can last a few minutes to many hours.
-(If you have had an epidural or it is your first baby, it usually takes longer.)
+(If you have an epidural or it is your first baby, it may take longer.)
 Each time you have a contraction, your doctor or midwife will tell you to “bear down,” which means squeezing muscles you are probably not used to squeezing.
 You will be asked to push harder or back off slightly, and during this time both your vitals and the baby’s heart-rate and oxygen level will be constantly monitored.
 Once you push out the baby’s head, the body usually follows very quickly.
 Don’t be alarmed if your baby has a bluish tint—it’s normal!

 Things to know